Tamarind Iced Tea: Summer Drink Recipe! | The Woks of Life

 You can make your own tamarind paste using fresh tamarind pods, but for ease, we call for tamarind concentrate.
 You can find it at Asian groceries and specialty stores.

-Not only can fresh tamarind pods be harder to come by, the jarred concentrate will allow you to have a big pitcher of iced tea ready that much faster.
+Not only can fresh tamarind pods be harder to come by, the jarred concentrate will allow you to have a big pitcher of iced tea or any tamarind drink ready that much faster.

 A Refreshing Summer Drink